Clastify logo

 Rotational and linear equations

-The link comes from geometry.
-The circumference of a circle is 2πr, so one revolution in time T gives speed 2πr/T. One revolution also has angular displacement 2π, so ω = 2π/T. Put these together and you get v = ωr.
+The connection is geometry.
+The circumference of a circle is 2πr2\pi r, so one revolution in time TT gives speed 2πr/T2\pi r/T. Also, one revolution is angular displacement 2π2\pi, so ω=2π/T\omega = 2\pi/T. Combining the two gives v=ωrv = \omega r.

-This answers the common linking question about rotational and linear equations: they describe the same motion in parallel ways, with radius acting as the conversion factor between angular and linear quantities.
+This is the answer to the common linking question about rotational and linear equations: they are parallel descriptions of the same motion, with radius acting as the conversion factor between angular and linear quantities.

 Centripetal acceleration

-When a body moves at constant speed around a circle, its acceleration points radially inward, toward the centre.
-This is centripetal acceleration: acceleration due to the changing direction of velocity.
+A body moving at constant speed around a circle has an acceleration directed radially toward the centre.
+This is centripetal acceleration, an acceleration caused by the changing direction of velocity.

 Image